whitewhidow/gource-live/README.md

 -----
 1. Add *this* project to your `PATH` environment variable

-2. `cd` into your Git project's directory
+2. `cd` into your project's directory

 3. Run `gource-live.py`

-By default this will feed Gource with changes of `origin/master`, polling the Git repository every 5 seconds.
-For more options, run `gource-live.py --help`
+By default this will poll the repository every 5 seconds, and feed the changes to Gource.
+Run `gource-live.py --help` for more options.